 - base any prescribed burning of forests and woodlands on ecological principles and independent, peer-reviewed risk assessment incorporating land use planning, residential design and community preparedness into risk reduction strategies.

-- investigate the impacts of a drying and warming climate on forest and woodlands in the south west and formulate strategies for adaptive management (see also The Greens (WA) Climate Change policy)
+- investigate the impacts of a drying and warming climate on forest and woodlands in the south west and formulate strategies for maximising forest health and resilience (see also The Greens (WA) Climate Change policy)

-- support and develop ecotourism and the associated high-value fine woodcraft sector (see also The Greens (WA) Arts & Culture policy)
+- support and develop ecotourism and high-value fine woodcraft (see also The Greens (WA) Arts & Culture policy)

 - establish a fully resourced and trained Independent Rural Fire Service

-- develop a comprehensive State Climate Change Risk Assessment and Adaptation Strategy
+- increase funding and resources for State Government fire fighting equipment and volunteer brigades to develop a comprehensive State Climate Change Risk Assessment and Adaptation Strategy

 - improve our bushfire early warning systems, including social media, SMS and telephone alerts